toboid/raas/README.md

 # Further work
 * Pass url instead of the inlining the module source in the request.
 This would facilitate caching of compiled components and reduce request size.
 * Allow the client to request a named export of the common.js module.
 This would allow selection of components to render from a bundle of multiple components which could be held in cache and referred to each other.
+* This task does not currently work with wt-cli's bundling.
+This is because the task uses `react-dom/server` and the bundling functionality adds it to the bundle as well as including installing it in the container.
+Using bundling would allow the rendering code to be moved to it's own file and tested without being wrapped in a webtask.